Making Character Greater Again

 “40% of your time is already selling” (24 minutes of every hour)

-“Givers Get.
-Takers kiss up and kick down”
+“Givers get.
+Takers kiss up and kick down” – From the book

 “Sell low and close high” – Jerry Lynn